A Lot or a Little?

 Positive Role Models

 All of the adult dinosaurs are patient and caring with the youngsters and encourage them to explore their world to discover the answers to the questions they have about it.

 The show includes some plugs for its Website.

 Parents Need to Know

-Parents need to know that this series encourages preschoolers' curiosity about the world around them as it introduces them to basic scientific principles and several species of prehistoric creatures.
+Parents need to know that Dinosaur Train encourages preschoolers' curiosity about the world around them as it introduces them to basic scientific principles and several species of prehistoric creatures.
 Each story exposes kids to science terms like "hypothesis" and "herbivore," illustrating their meanings in kid-friendly ways.
 In addition to its educational quality, the show also celebrates differences and encourages respect for others, as Buddy's travels lead him to make many new friends whose lifestyles and appearances are very different from his.

 This delightful series combines typical preschool interests like trains, dinosaurs, and a healthy appetite for adventure -- and the resulting tales feed kids' vivid imaginations.
 Through Buddy's travels within the Mesozoic era, young viewers learn about different species' lifestyles, diets, and unique characteristics.
 Kids are also encouraged to think critically about the world around them; comparing dinosaurs' traits to those of modern animals, for example, and learning to classify different species by size, appearance, and lifestyle habits.

-And the show’s value isn't limited to early paleontology education or its fun take on basic scientific processes.
+And Dinosaur Train's value isn't limited to early paleontology education or its fun take on basic scientific processes.
 There are also plenty of positive messages about tolerance and respect for differences.
 Buddy's adventures introduce him to a range of species with obvious differences, and his curiosity allows him to discover not only the unique traits that separate him from his new friends, but also the basic similarities that make them all alike.